cloudmesh/reservation/doc/source/multiUsingChef.rst

-Deploying Openstack with multiple Workers using Vagrant and Chef using Cookbooks
+Multi worker DevStack using Vagrant and Chef Cookbooks
 ================================================================================

 OpenStack Distributions